aacoutu/PyQCM/README.md

+Make sure that all imported csv files are the basic comma delimited file format, and not another csv format.

 lmfit library installation in command prompt: if using pip, run- "pip install lmfit" ; if using conda, run one of the lines found here- https://anaconda.org/conda-forge/lmfit

 This should be the only library installation needed.
 In case of issues with version dependence, or if a virtual environment is desired, below are instructions for a stable installation of libraries to a virtual environment.